The Poughkeepsie Tapes: Plot

-With his crimes gaining a rising level of attention, Carver changes his modus operandi and begins targeting sex workers while posing as a police officer; he is dubbed the "Water Street Butcher".
-The police investigating the murders are led to officer James Foley; because Foley has a history of purchasing sex, is mentioned in eyewitness statements, has no alibi and has matching sperm samples, he is convicted and sentenced to death in 1996.
+With his crimes gaining a rising level of attention, Carver changes his MO and begins targeting sex workers while posing as a policeman; he is dubbed the "Water Street Butcher".
+The police investigating the murders are led to officer James Foley, who has a history of hiring sex workers, is mentioned in eyewitness statements, has no alibi, and has matching sperm samples.
+He is convicted and sentenced to death in 1996.
 Foley continues to plead his innocence and refuses to make any plea deals.
 He is executed by lethal injection on September 9, 2001.
 Days later, his former partner finds a map in his mailbox with the location of another body.
 The real killer had presumably taken Foley's sperm from a fertility clinic and framed him.
-Foley is exonerated of the murders on September 12; but because of the proximity to the September 11 attacks, this goes unrecognized by the public.
+Foley is posthumously exonerated of the murders on September 12, but because of its proximity to the September 11 attacks, this goes unrecognized by the public.

 After another murder, the police reverse-engineer the killer's map search and Cheryl is discovered in his empty house.
 She is rescued but is irreversibly damaged from her ordeal, suffering from malnourishment and harming herself in secret.
 In an interview, she identifies with her captor and defends him, saying that he loved her.
 Two weeks later, she dies by suicide.
 Her body is exhumed after its burial, with a tape left in her empty coffin.
 The investigators ponder where Carver is and assert that he will watch the documentary.
-A post-credits scene shows a restrained woman being filmed by Carver, who says she will be allowed to live for as long as she does not blink.
-The film then cuts to black just as the woman's eyes uncontrollably shut.
+A post-credits scene shows a brutalised woman being filmed by Carver, who says he will let her live as long as she does not blink.
+As soon as she does, the film cuts to black.